STANDARDS & BEST PRACTICES

 What are the potential benefits of being Eco-rated?

-- Publicity in the publications, website and events of Ecotourism Kenya her partners.
+- Publicity in the publications, website and events of Ecotourism Kenya its partners.

 - Technical advice (feedback) from the evaluation process.